ivoriginal/ivoriginal.github.io/_pages/about.md

 <br>

 I don't really know if I did think that this show was way better than it was, or I was just comparing it to a really poor competition, but as you can imagine, this was not a great business idea.
-But nevertheless, I packed up my stuff and moved to Madrid to see what's that show business all about.
+Nevertheless, I packed up my stuff and moved to Madrid to see what's that show business all about.

 <br>

 Somehow I managed to sign with the same partner as the biggest hit at the moment, Malviviendo, but I didn't want to face that my peers were not as engaged as I was with that project.
-At the end of the day, I did the shooting, most of the scriptwriting, the cutting and the cheerleading; for me, it was <i>our</i> future, but for them it was just a fun thing to do on the weekends, so things started to get colder as soon as I left and we eventually stopped shooting.
+At the end of the day, I did all the pre and post work; for me, it was <i>our</i> future, but for them it was just a fun thing to do on the weekends, so things started to get colder as soon as I left and we eventually stopped shooting.

 <br>

 #### What the hell is a startup, anyways?

-Mingling with the local <i>youtubers</i> led me to a job in a eSports production studio that somehow combined the two things I did best at that moment: producing video and designing stuff for videos.
-Here I met Sean, a software engineer student and ex-youtuber who soon would become my co-founder.
+Mingling with the local <i>youtubers</i> in the city led me to a job in a eSports production studio that somehow combined the two things I did best at that moment: producing video and designing stuff for videos.
+There I met Sean, a software engineer student and ex-youtuber who soon would become my co-founder.

 <br>